Shopify VS Woocommerce: Which ecommerce platform is th best?

 Shopify

 Now Shopify is a software-as-a-service (SAAS) platform meaning it does attract a monthly fee.
 Depending on your requirements, Shopify's monthly membership fee depends on the tier you choose.
 The tiers are between $29 and $299 a month.
-For enterprise solutions you may consider Shopify Plu, starting at $2,000 a month.
+For enterprise solutions you may consider Shopify Plus, starting at $2,000 a month.

-Search Engine Optimisation
+13. Search Engine Optimisation & SEO Tools

 Woocommerce